DorisBao/BMAD/README.md

 ## BMAD
 ### Our datasets
-![](imgs/Table2.png)

 BMAD includes six medical datasets from five different domains for medical anomaly detection.
 Within these datasets, three supports pixel-level evaluation of anomaly detection, while the remaining three is for sample-level assessment only.
-We summarize these benchmarks in above Table1.
+We summarize these benchmarks in Table1.
 Note, the validation set is specifically designed for model hyper-parameter tuning and training strategy selection, while the test set should be remained untouched until the final evaluation stage.

+![](imgs/Table2.png)

 To download the our datasets: https://drive.google.com/drive/folders/1La5H_3tqWioPmGN04DM1vdl3rbcBez62?usp=sharing